 All calls to 0808 telephone numbers are free when made from a standard UK landline phone or mobile.

 How do I complete the survey?

 You can complete the question online by following the instructions in the letter you have received or via the paper survey you've been sent in the post.
-If you have not received a paper questionnaire yet, you will receive this around 2 weeks after the initial invitation.
+If you have not received a paper questionnaire yet, you will receive this around four weeks after the initial invitation.